Observations at the hive entrance

 ||

-The presence of a large amount of condensation water in the morning in front of the entrance confirms the good health of a colony that is rearing a large brood.
-Large inflows of multicoloured pollen confirm the colony’s vitality .
+The presence of a large amount of condensation water in the morning in front of the entrance confirms the good health of the colony rearing a substantial amount of brood.
+The foraging of large quantities of multicoloured pollen confirms the colony's vitality.

 |